-For the week ending December 26, 2009:
+For the week ending January 2, 2010:

-- Influenza activity continues in Southern Nevada at levels well below the levels seen in late October and early November - There is currently no evidence of increased severity of disease in Southern Nevada. - National laboratory surveillance indicates that nearly all reported cases of influenza are the result of 2009 Influenza A (H1N1) - 35 influenza cases, including 7 hospitalizations were reported to the health district.
-No cases of influenza A (H1N1) were detected by our pediatric viral surveillance sentinel site program during the past week.
-No influenza-related deaths were reported.
+- Influenza activity continues in Southern Nevada at levels well below the levels seen in late October and early November. - There is currently no evidence of increased severity of disease in Southern Nevada. - National laboratory surveillance indicates that nearly all reported cases of influenza are the result of 2009 Influenza A (H1N1) - 30 influenza cases, including 2 hospitalizations were reported to the health district.
+No cases of influenza A (H1N1) have been detected by our pediatric viral surveillance sentinel site program since the second week of December.
+One influenza-related death was reported in a 29-year-old female with underlying health conditions.